carnivuth/computer_vision/readme.md

 it's possible to use the repo without obsidian but in order to get the best experience you need to install it

+## WEBSITE

+there is also a [static html website](https://https://carnivuth.github.io/computer_vision) published for access to notes inside the browser

 ## REPOSITORY STRUCTURE

 There is a folder for each macro-argument of the course inside the `pages` folder, each folder contains a brief recap of each argument

 ### MAPS

 for each macro-argument there is a conceptual map in the root folder for a quick overview of the arguments structure

 ## CREDITS